Clad3815/ai-function-helper/README.md

 The main function that takes a set of options as an input and returns the output from the AI model.

 - options: An object containing the following keys:
-  - `functionName`: The name of the custom Python function to use.
   - `args`: The arguments to be passed to the custom function.
+Can be a string, number, list, dictionary, or a combination of these, the function will auto manage them.
   - `description`: A description of the function's purpose.
   - `funcReturn`: The expected return type of the custom function.
+  - `functionName`: (optional): The name of the custom Python function to use.
+It's help to give context to the AI model.
+Default is `custom_function`.
   - `showDebug` (optional): If set to true, debug information will be printed to the console.
-Default is false.
+Default is `false`.
-  - `funcArgs` (optional): The function arguments formatted as a string.
+  - `funcArgs` (optional): The function arguments formatted as a string based on `args`.
 If not provided, the module will attempt to convert the arguments automatically.
+Example: `s:str, n:int, l:list, d:dict`
   - `temperature` (optional): The sampling temperature for the AI model.
-Default is 0.8.
+Default is `0.8`
+  - `frequency_penalty` (optional): The frequency penalty for the AI model.
+Default is `0`
+  - `presence_penalty` (optional): The presence penalty for the AI model.
+Default is `0`
   - `model` (optional): The AI model to use.
-Default is 'gpt-3.5-turbo'.
+Default is `gpt-3.5-turbo`.
   - `autoConvertReturn` (optional): If set to true, the AI response will be converted to a Javascript Object or String instead of brut result.
-Default is true.
+Default is `true`.

 ## Examples

-The `exampleUsage.js` file contains example usage of the `aiFunction` for various tasks:
+The `exampleUsage.js` file contains example usage of the `aiFunction` for various tasks

-- Generate a quiz
-- Suggest gift ideas based on hobbies and interests
-- Analyze and moderate a list of messages

 ## Example Usage